Amended - July 2014

 Geoprise Technologies is a company which specialises in the development of Enterprise Resource Planning (ERP) and Manufacturing Operations Management systems and implementing them worldwide.
 They deliver high-quality technological solutions for businesses operating in North America, Europe, Asia and the Pacific Rim, particularly in the life sciences, aerospace and defense and energy sectors.

 Geoprise Technologies had been using my Radicore framework since 2007 to build their own applications, so were familiar with my work.
 They particularly liked The Role Based Access Control (RBAC), Audit logging and Workflow subsystems as well as the Internationalisation (I18N) facilities.
 After having exchanged several emails regarding some enhancements they would like to see in the framework, I mentioned my TRANSIX package and asked if they would be interested in it.
 The company President arranged to visit me in London during his next trip to Europe so that we could have a face-to-face meeting.
 During my demonstration of the TRANSIX package he instantly saw where it could provide the solution to several projects for major corporations on which his company had been asked to bid, so we agreed to form a Joint Venture Partnership in which I would provide the software and he would provide the marketing skills.
-My TRANSIX software, plus the applications which they had already written using my Radicore framework, now goes under the name of GM-X Version 5.
+My TRANSIX software, plus the applications which they had already written using my Radicore framework, was initially given the name GM-X Version 5, but now goes under the name of GM-X Application Suite.

 Back to TOP.